JiaKang0615/Group-Projects/README.md

 ### 1. Exploratory Analysis on Hillary Clinton's Email
   This project explores Hillary Clinton's released email contents and contacts.

-  Using **topic modeling, IBM's Waston API** and **R**, the exploration consists of three parts: a)How topics trending overtime b)How sentiment of emails change on weekdays c)Frequent contacts of Hillary Clinton and network analysis.
+  Using **topic modeling, IBM's Waston API** and **R**, the exploration consists of three parts: a)How topics trending overtime b)How sentiment of emails change on weekdays c)Frequent contacts of Hillary Clinton and the interaction.

   * As a result of [topic modeling](https://github.com/JiaKang0615/Group-Projects/blob/master/Hillary%20Clinton%20email/Hillary_LDA_Topic.py) using LDA, 7 topics were identified, and their trend overtime is plotted here.